Grosik212/Json_verify/README.md

 ## Usage

-There is a test.json file included.
+There are json files included.
 To use the `json_verify` function, follow these steps:

 1. Open a command prompt or a python interpreter.

-2. Change `json_file_path` to your JSON file or leave the `test.json`
+2. Change `json_file_path` to your JSON file or leave it as it is.

 3. Run the program.